 Who is the controller of the personal data?

-The FSMA (Rue du Congrès/Congresstraat 12-14, 1000 Brussels) is the controller of your Data.
-This means that the FSMA determines the purposes for and means of processing your Data.
+The Financial Services and Markets Authority (FSMA), Rue du Congrès/Congresstraat 12-14, 1000 Brussels, registered with the Crossroad Bank of Enterprises under number 0544.279.965, is the controller of your Data.
+This means that the FSMA determines the purposes and means of processing your Data.

 What personal data do we process? (recruitment)